 Have the drivers fill out a form from your HR department acknowledging any HOS violations, confirming that they understand what went wrong and how to prevent future occurrences.
 A manager should sign off on the form as well and it should be kept in official records.
-This will help reduce violations from happening in the future and will help with audits.
+This will help reduce violations from happening in the future and will help with DOT audits.

 7. Think video.

 If you haven’t considered videos before, these statistics might change your mind.

 - 65% of people are visual learners .